 “Gremot,” Broughton said now, “I have obtained for you new employment.”

-Honoré, repeating Broughton’s “making strides”—under his breath, had turned his back on the two men; for a moment he stared at the shelves, meaning by this to convey something of insult…but he was distracted by a brass perpetual calendar.
-He took this down and cleaned it with his sleeve; becoming preoccupied, then, with the workings of the little wheel that changed the numbers, he stood flipping them over and over.
-Broughton and Serrigny he supposed to be merely chatting.
-But thinking he’d heard his name mentioned, Honoré looked up and met Broughton’s eye.
+Honoré, repeating Broughton’s “making strides” under his breath, had turned his back on the two men.
+For a moment he stared at the shelves, meaning by this to convey something of insult…but was distracted by a brass perpetual calendar.
+He took it down and cleaned it with his sleeve; becoming preoccupied, then, with the workings of the little wheel that changed the numbers, he stood flipping them over and over.
+Broughton and Serrigny he supposed merely chatting.
+But thinking he had heard his name mentioned, Honoré looked up and met Broughton’s eye.

 “Monsieur Serrigny practices at law.
 Until lately, he had held the position of public prosecutor.
 Your brother, monsieur, has not been dislodged from his post?”

 Serrigny laughed.
 He glanced at the door, as though he might be overheard.
 “Edmond, you know that my brother was a friend of the Emperor and that he very much disliked the Emperor.
 I believe he is in the same case with Monsieur Favre.
 But I think not even a Paris mob would dare dislodge him from his post.”